 #1 List all project activities

-Create a breakdown list of all tasks that have to be completed within the entire project contributing to the milestones and overall result.
+Create a breakdown list of all tasks that have to be completed within the entire project contributing to the milestones and overall result, then add to free weekly schedule maker.
 Engage with the team and key stakeholders to ensure nothing is missed.

 If you’ve never done it before, start with the work breakdown structure, such as the one in the image below.
 The first level would be a project goal, going down to the tasks with the first-level dependencies, followed by as many sub-levels as required to identify all sub-dependencies.